thebithead/nuodb-operator/README.md

 ## Connect to your Database using nuosql

-Once your database is running, you can connect to run SQL command using the NuoDB nuosql command tool.
+Once your database is running, you can connect and run SQL command using the NuoDB nuosql command tool.
 See sample below:

 ```
 kubectl exec -it <te-pod-name> bash
 nuosql <db-name> --user dba --password secret
 SQL>
 ```
+For more information on running NuoDB SQL, see [Using NuoDB SQL Command Line](http://doc.nuodb.com/Latest/Content/Using-NuoDB-SQL-Command-Line.htm) and [NuoDB SQL Development](http://doc.nuodb.com/Latest/Default.htm#SQL-Development.htm) online documenation.

 ## Launch a Sample SQL Workload